bob-the-dyer/vertx-hydra-2020/README.md

-# vert.x way of high-availability and fail-over: pros and cons
+# vert.x approach for high-availability and fail-over: pros and cons

 The goal is to show the way vert.x realized high-availability and fail-over and argue pros and cons.
-To build project use: `mvn clean package`
+To build project use: `./mvnw clean package`

 Verticals are deployed as fat jar inside Docker containers.
-To run all containers at once use: `docker-compose up`
+To run all containers at once use: `docker-compose -f docker-compose.yml up`

 ## Plan
+ - Essential intro to vert.x:
+   - reactive
+   - high-performant
+   - based on netty/nio
+   - non-blocking and async
+   - actor model
+   - polyglotic
+ - vert.x fundamentals:
+   - verticals
+   - eventbus
+   - cluster
+ - vert.x approach to high-availability and fail-over
+   - enabling ha
+   - detection
+   - fail-over
- -  TODO
+ - demo:
+   - take 1 - failure: failing over while code is not there
+   - take 2 - success: hanode approach
+   - take 3 - success: no hanode approach
+   - take 4 - failure: poisoning verticle
+   - take 5 - success: poisoning verticle isolation in group
+   - take 6 - emulating split-brain with blockade without quorum: fail
+   - take 7 - emulating split-brain with blockade with quorum: success

 ## Negative things to mention
  - Hazelcast by default has timeouts and delays that should be configured for each particular case.
  - Ports will not automatically be opened while migrating from container to container, i.e. migration of web is useless,